What Do Cats See When They Look at Humans? Surprising Facts

 You can easily tell what cats think about you by noticing how they respond.
 Below I’ve mentioned a few body languages of cats that may help you to understand their intentions:

-• The whooshing tail of a cat shows that they get irritated with you.
+• The whooshing tail of a cat shows that it gets irritated with you.

 • If cats sleep with their exposed belly, show their trust towards their owners.